CHERIoT-Platform/CHERIoT-Platform.github.io/_posts/2024-11-25-cheri-myths-safety-critical.markdown

 The programmer thought that they were checking the user ID was the root user, but in fact they were assigning the root user ID to the `uid` variable.
 This kind of bug is often a critical vulnerability because it can directly lead to privilege elevation.
 You can tell, because you can look at where the `uid` variable is used later and follow the control flow throughout the source code of the program.
+For those who don't read C: `==` compares two values and evaluates to zero or one depending on whether they're equal, `=` assigns the right value to the left but evaluates to the right value, which the `if` statement then compares to zero (any non-zero value is true in C).

 With a memory-safety bug, you cannot do this.
-If you write outside the bounds of a buffer, or through a dangling pointer, then you have stepped outside of the language's abstract machine.
+If you write outside the bounds of a buffer, or through a dangling pointer, then you have stepped outside of the language's *abstract machine* and into the world of *undefined behaviour*.
 The compiler will assume that this cannot happen when optimising and so may:

  - Reorder loads and stores, for example by pulling your memory-safety bug out of a loop.